|

 be sure they have a fragment of dino DNA and not a part of the

-insect or contamination from something under the researchers
+insect or contamination from something under the researchers fingernails.

-fingernails.
-Remember nobody has ever seen dinosaur DNA before
+Remember nobody has ever seen dinosaur DNA before so we they can

-so we they can only identify it by comparing and contrasting
+only identify it by comparing and contrasting it to DNA from animals

-If we were going to fill in missing section of
+If we were going to fill in missing section of dinosaur

-since they seem to be the closest living creatures to a dinosaur.
+seem to be the closest living creatures to a dinosaur.

 When we reach Step Three things really get difficult.